 With Americans facing over $1.6 trillion in combined student loan balances, many borrowers are on the hunt for ways to ease their debt burden.
 One option you may have seen was called the Obama Student Loan Forgiveness Plan, which according to some websites, was a way for some borrowers to escape their debt for a small fee.

 This offer might sound appealing, but there’s one problem: It’s fake.
 It’s just one example of real ads that scammers have used to target and bilk borrowers.

 Fraudsters have used lines like this to lure in their marks, then charged them hefty fees to fill out forms they could’ve filled out themselves for free.
 In the worst cases, people end up paying for nonexistent services.

-Does any Student Loan Forgiveness Act exist?
+Does Any Student Loan Forgiveness Act Exist?

-In addition to capping interest rates for all federal loans, the proposed law would’ve introduced a repayment plan that allowed borrowers to have their loans forgiven after 10 years if they made monthly payments equivalent to 10% of their adjusted gross income.
-The bill also would’ve made borrowers in public service jobs eligible for loan forgiveness after five years, instead of 10.
+In addition to capping interest rates for all federal loans, the proposed law would have introduced a repayment plan that allows borrowers to have their loans forgiven after 10 years if they made monthly payments equivalent to 10% of their adjusted gross income.
+The bill also would have made borrowers in public service jobs eligible for loan forgiveness after five years, instead of 10.

 So, What is Obama’s New Student Loan Forgiveness Program?

 Even though you may have heard about it, “Obama’s new student loan forgiveness program” doesn’t exist.
 During his tenure, President Obama did expand the reach of federal loan forgiveness programs.
 A bill he signed in 2010 allowed students who took out certain federal loans to have their balances forgiven in 20 years, rather than 25.

 The same bill capped annual payments at 10% of adjusted gross income, rather than 15%.
 It also ushered in loan forgiveness after 10 years for borrowers working in qualified public service jobs.